-\$ pkill -USR1 launcher

-Note that pkill will send the signal to Note: any process with the matching hame. that
+\$ pkill -USR1 launcher Note that pkill will send the signal to Note: any process with the matching hame.

-İs
+that

+'''

 hot

 desirable,

 use

 kill

 to

 send

-it

-to

-a

 specific

 process.

 The

 standard

-output
+butput

 and

 error

 streams

 are

 redirected

-to

-l
+ţο

 tmp/

-stdout <pid>.t</pid>
+stdout<PID>.t:

 and

-ŕ,

 tmp/

-stderr<pid>.t</pid>
+stderr<PID>.t:

+'''

-The launcher mechanism is more complex and less automated than the LD\PRELOAD option, but gives more control to the user.
+The launcher mechanism is more complex and less automated than the LD_PRELOAD option, but gives more control to the user.

-26.4.
+27.4.
 GUI Troubleshooting